 with him for a few minutes as we talked about life

-and possible meet-up at the beach in Florida this summer.
+and a possible meet-up at the beach in Florida this summer.

-When I've encountered hard situations in my life, oftentimes I will think
+When I've encountered challenging situations, I will often think

 about Matt and how he'd handle it.
 He's a good example.
 All of my brothers are!